ComposioHQ/composio/README.md

 - [Contribution Guidelines](https://github.com/composiodev/composio/blob/master/CONTRIBUTING.md)
 - [Docs](https://docs.composio.dev/?utm_campaign=github-readme)

+## 👥 Contributors

+We would like to thank all our contributors who have helped make this project possible:

+### Major Contributors

+- [SWEKit](https://github.com/SWEKit) - Major contributor to the project's development and features

+Want to contribute?
+Check out our [contribution guidelines](CONTRIBUTING.md)!

 ## 🛡️ License

 Composio is licensed under the Elastic License - see the [LICENSE](https://github.com/composiodev/composio/blob/master/LICENSE) file for details.